 On March 6, 2018, Maryland’s Senate Committee on Education, Health, and Environmental Affairs held a hearing regarding the first modern iteration of a proposed Maryland Green Amendment.
 The legislative session ended without a vote being taken on the proposal.
 This was fine because while the proposal had many of the basic fundamentals needed in a successful Green Amendment, there was also some language of concern that Green Amendments For The Generations advocated be removed or changed.
 You can read about that in the testimony submitted by clicking here.

 A second proposal was advanced in 2019, HB 472.
-Green Amendments For The Generations worked with the Maryland community to craft the strong language found in HB472.
 The Committee on Environment and Transportation held a hearing on February 20, 2019 with many speaking in support.
 You can read the testimony submitted by Green Amendment For The Generations founder Maya van Rossum here.
 Again, no vote was actually taken.
 And ultimately the proposal was withdrawn for a variety of reasons having nothing to do with the public support for the Maryland Green Amendment or the support of key legislators.
 It was a political decision but one that should not stop forward progress.

 The community effort to pass a Maryland Green Amendment is growing.
-Be part of the effort, send your letter of support to legislators today.
+If you are interested in being a part of the effort, or have any questions, please get in touch with us.